BourneSuper/air-work/README.md

         fastcgi_param   SCRIPT_NAME        $fastcgi_script_name;
     }
 ```
-6.open your brower and try it
+6. open your brower and try it